BardoQi/Sight/README.md

 * Message: 'Field Mapping List Not Found!'

-  --Maybe you had given a empty mapping array.
+  --Maybe you had given an empty mapping array.

 * Message: 'Mapping Array Is Not Valid!'